40 Scotland Facts and Trivia Questions

 They are friendly and will always stop to help you if you’re lost.

 Glasgow is the only Scottish city to have its own underground railway system.
-It is called the Clockwork Orange because of the vibrant orange colour that its carriages are painted.

 Hopefully, you will visit soon and be able to put your knowledge to the test.

-See here to download your quizzes sheets.
+See here to download your trivia questions sheets.